AnmolSuneja/SearchCountries-SwiftUI/README.md

 # SearchCountries-SwiftUI
 This is a sample project created to list countries and filter them using polulation.
-User may search for a particular country by
+User may search for a particular country by name.

 # UI Tech Stack
 - SwiftUI